lpmi-13/jq-pilot/README.md

     "currency": string,
     "

+For doing things like finding unique values and length of arrays, we'll have a super simple data structure that's just lottery picks

+-    LotteryPicks
+    "person": string
+    "lotteryNumbers": []int

 ## Iterations

 1. First MVP is just three hardcoded json problems that can be worked through in sequence.